 Another tip is to add some quotes on one color background or post the same object on every third or fourth picture in the row.

 With this flow of the organized photo posting, you can start telling your brand story.
 Your followers will be more likely to stay within your community as they’ll be awaiting more posts to come.

 When you are visiting places that are super amazing – make sure to geotag them.
-People who have been there or are planning to visit the awesome restaurant or city you’re tagging will notice your photo and potentially follow you since now you have something in common.
+Instagram users who have been there or are planning to visit the awesome restaurant or city you’re tagging will notice your photo – and potentially follow you since you have something in common.

 You can even create your own geotag and build content around the location so others can have use of it in the future.
-If you see that people start to use your geotag – socialize.
-Write a comment, like a picture, start following the person – people will notice you and follow you back.
+If you see that people start to use your geotag, start socializing.
+Write a comment, like a picture, start following their Instagram content – people will notice and follow you back.

 Join forces with other famous, popular, and well-known bloggers and Influencers this way exchanging followers with each other.
 Make sure you collaborate with influencers who have similar interests or topics because the audience will be more likely to follow you.